tim0g/timog.org/content/posts/hesitation/index.md

 <p style="text-align:center">Fushinsha wo mikaketara, chūchonaku keisatsu ni tsūhō shite kudasai.</p>

-Even seeing the word for the first time it's not hard to guess what it means: "If you see a suspicious-looking person, do not ________ to call the police."
+Even seeing the word for the first time it's not hard to guess what it means: "If you see a suspicious-looking person, do not _______ to call the police."

 These are no ordinary kanji, made up of 21 and 19 strokes, respectively.
 They're not in my [Kanji Learner's Dictionary](https://www.amazon.com/Kodansha-Kanji-Learners-Dictionary-Expanded/dp/1568364075/ref=sr_1_2?qid=1640825880&refinements=p_27%3AJack+Halpern&s=books&sr=1-2&text=Jack+Halpern).
 This is probably the only combination where you'll find any of these two.

 Well, actually that's not quite true.
 If you put う at the end, you get 躊躇う (tamerau) which means "to hesitate."
-Very complicated kanji to denote an ordinary word.
+Very complicated kanji to denote a very ordinary word.

 I took a photo of the sign, and took out my kanji practice sheet as soon as I got home and resolved to learn these two.
 (I don't think I've really *learned* a kanji unless I know how to *write* it.)